Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 ## /play suddendeath

 Everyone shares one life!
 If you can't guess the song in time, the game ends.
 No hints, no skips, no second chances.

+## /play clip

+Do your best to guess the song by a short snippet.
+If you need some help, replay the current clip, or hear another section of the song.

 # Full Command List